liferay/lexicon-site/src/pages/docs/satellites/Sidebar/product_menu.md

 ---
 title: "Product Menu"
 titleLabel: "Portal"
-description: "A navigation menu that appears from the left side of the screen and provides navigation to different parts of the product."
+description: "A navigation menu that enters from the left side of the screen and provides navigation to different parts of the product."
 layout: "guide"
 weight: 2
 ---